Parliamentary Service

 Appropriation (Parliament) Bill (No. 2) 2019

-This bill authorises $639,000 in supplementary funding for the Queensland Parliament to cover unforeseen expenditure during 2018-19.
-It is a routine budget measure that formally approves spending that exceeded the original appropriation, as required by the Queensland Constitution.
+This bill authorises $639,000 in supplementary funding for the Queensland Parliament to cover unforeseen expenditure during the 2018-19 financial year.
+It is a routine budget measure that formally approves spending already incurred, as required by the Queensland Constitution.

 Appropriation (Parliament) Bill 2021

 This bill provides the annual budget for Queensland's Parliament, appropriating $103.3 million for the 2021-22 financial year.
-It also provides interim funding of $51.7 million for 2022-23 to keep Parliament operating until the next budget is passed.
+It also provides $51.7 million in interim funding for 2022-23 to keep Parliament operating until the next budget is passed.

 Ministerial and Other Office Holder Staff and Other Legislation Amendment Bill 2018

-This bill gives the Director-General of Premier and Cabinet and the Clerk of Parliament explicit legal power to conduct criminal history checks on staff working in ministerial offices, electorate offices, and the Parliamentary Service.
-It formalises interim procedures that were already in place and aligns with criminal history check powers that exist for other Queensland public servants.
+This bill gives the Director-General of the Department of the Premier and Cabinet and the Clerk of the Parliament explicit legal power to conduct criminal history checks on staff working in ministerial offices, opposition offices, electorate offices, and the Parliamentary Service.
+It formalises interim checking procedures that were already operating since December 2017 and aligns parliamentary staff with the criminal history check framework that already applies to Queensland public servants under the Public Service Act 2008.

 Appropriation (Parliament) Bill (No. 3) 2022

-This bill authorises $2,185,000 in supplementary funding for Parliament to cover unforeseen expenditure from the 2021-22 financial year.
+This bill authorises $2,185,000 in supplementary funding for the Queensland Parliament to cover unforeseen expenditure from the 2021-22 financial year.
 It is a routine accountability measure required by the Queensland Constitution to formally approve spending that has already occurred.